Artificial electrostatic crystals: a new platform for creating correlated quantum states

-Having shown that we can use the electrostatic gate to transform the 2D electrons in the GaAs quantum well into holes and graphene-like particles we now exploit the ability to tune the strength of the superlattice potential to create a kagome lattice with flat bands.
-We continuously increase the modulation strength with $V_{TG}$ and track the resulting evolution of the bandstructure through the experimentally determined transition points that separate the electron-like and hole-like behaviour (Supplementary Section II).
-As $V_{TG}$ is made more negative, these transition points in the Hall resistance move to more positive $V_{PG}$.
-In Fig.~\ref{fig:kagome}(a) we show the measured Hall resistance at the strongest superlattice potential $V_{TG} = -3$ V (the most negative bias that could be applied while keeping the gate leakage below 0.1 nA).
-The increased modulation causes the sign changes of $R_H$ associated with the VH1, VH2 and DP1 points in the lower graphene-like bands at low $V_{PG}$ to be suppressed (although their evolution can be followed in Supplementary Section II), with new sign changes emerging at higher $V_{PG}$ associated with the formation of well-defined kagome-like bands.
-We relate the experimental data to theoretical calculations by mapping electron-like and hole-like regions of the Hall coefficient (Fig.~\ref{fig:kagome}(b)) to the calculated bandstructure in Fig.~\ref{fig:kagome}(c).
-This allows the identification of the second and third van Hove singularities VH2 and VH3, as well as the second Dirac point DP2.
-The change in $V_{PG}$ from the top of the graphene-like bands to DP2 corresponds to filling two bands, which is used to extract the width of a single band $\Delta V_{PG} \approx 0.024~\mathrm{V}$.
-This provides a calibration that will later be used to count how many artificial bands are filled for a given change in $V_{PG}$, and to locate the flat band region.
+Having shown that we can use the electrostatic gate to transform 2D electrons in the GaAs quantum well into a graphene-like crystal, we now exploit the ability to tune the strength of the superlattice potential to create a kagome lattice.
+Fig.~\ref{fig:kagome}(a) shows the evolution of the Hall coefficient at $B=0$ as the modulation strength is increased by applying a more negative voltage to $V_{TG}$ (complete maps of the Hall coefficient are shown in Fig. S3.)
+Here we plot $R_H$ as a function of the filling factor $\nu$, the number of electrons per lattice unit cell (which is directly proportional to $V_{PG}$).
+Because of spin, a full band has a capacity of two electrons per unit cell.
+The filling factor is calibrated from the spacing of the Hall sign changes, as detailed in Supplementary Section III.
+This filling factor assignment was verified through measurements of multiple devices on different wafers.
+To track the evolution of the bandstructure with $V_{TG}$, we follow the experimentally determined transition points that separate the electron-like and hole-like regions, as marked in Fig.~\ref{fig:kagome}(a).
+We found that as $V_{TG}$ is made more negative, the increased modulation causes new sign changes of $R_H$ to emerge at higher band fillings, while the previously identified sign changes associated with the VH1, VH2 and DP1 points in the lower graphene-like bands become suppressed.
+The order and spacing of these new $R_H$ transitions are fully consistent with the expected formation of kagome-like bands as calculated in Fig.~\ref{fig:kagome}(b), revealing the third van Hove singularities VH3, as well as the second Dirac point DP2.